diN0bot/Auto-Models/README.markdown

 ## RUN

-From command line:
+Command line interface:

     cd <Django project (or some directory inside project)>
-    python main.py <django app name>,<django app2 name>,...

-For example, to create a diagram for the models in apps foo and bar, run like so:

-    python main.py foo,bar
+    python <path to Auto-Models>/main.py help

-The script does a force-directed layout on the models.
+When creating OmniGraffle diagrams, the script does a force-directed layout on the models.
 This will likely need to be tweaked, both through the "Canvas: Diagram Layout" inspector (apple-4) and by hand.

 ## TODO